EricDelerue/elastest/README.md

     /name_of_your_choice/api/elastest.api.v1.0.ini.php

-Run the installer file
+Create a database called: `elastest` and execute the following sql file inside it:

-    /name_of_your_choice/installer.php
+    /name_of_your_choice/elastest.sql

 Test the script by opening the following URL: